jameskirk36/lizard-website/content/pages/components.md

   ## What does training with me involve?

-  I offer a free consultation (currently via zoom) to discuss your health and fitness goals.
+  I offer a free consultation (currently via zoom/video call) to discuss your health and fitness goals.

   \*\*\*\*Due to the current closure of gyms I am offering VIDEO CONSULTATIONS &